What is it like being a full-time travel blogger? The ugly, the bad and the good

 The realities of being a full-time travel blogger

-When you start blogging in general, you quickly realise how much work goes into one post.
+When you start blogging in general, you quickly realize how much work goes into one post.
 Being a good blogger is hard, but being a good full-time blogger is 10 times the effort.
 From the planning to the promotion stage, it’s constant.

 Every article becomes a mini project, with its own SEO strategy plan.
 For the non-suspecting reader, all they see is the polished product.
 But for the blogger behind the words and pictures, it’s many hours stuck behind a screen.